mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

   - Context
     - Coding digital making's movement from informal -> formal settings / curriculum
     - Game making as a particular focus of digital making
-  - Inclusive approaches and the value of Project Based Learning, Universal Design for Learning
+  - Inclusive approaches and the value of Project Based Learning, Universal Design for Learning (overlap with funds of knowledge? next?)
     - Critique of implementations of Computational Thinking as a non-inclusive approach
     - Use of Game design patterns as a more "relatable" pedagogy
   - Description of Research Questions